Epigenetics as a source of inspiration for cosmetics

 Recent research in the field of epigenetics shows that skin aging can be stopped, cells can be rejuvenated, and DNA damage can be reversed....
 That inspires the cosmetic world and paves the way for developing a new generation of anti-aging cosmetic products!

 Major luxury brands like Capture Youth by Dior, Slow-Age by Vichy, or Généfique by Lancôme are already interested in the potential of epigenetics....
-It is similarly so for newly emerging brands like Epigeneva in France, Casmara in Spain, and Hydropeptid in the USA.
+It is similarly so for newly emerging brands like Epigeneva in Switzerland, Casmara in Spain, and Hydropeptid in the USA.

 Epigenetic discoveries are yielding new modes of action in cosmetics, for example: influencing the formation of microRNAs to increase collagen or elastin production; stimulating receptors that are naturally present in the dermis; and activation of the skin’s innate youthful regenerative ability.